 5.2.2.1 Right to work in the UK: all applicants must also bring to interview a valid form of evidence which confirms their right to work in the UK.
 Valid forms of evidence can be found in the Home Office 'Right to Work Checklist': (Right to work checklist (publishing.service.gov.uk)).
 In some cases, the evidence of your right to work in the UK can also be used as evidence of your identity and address for DBS identity checks.

-5.2.2.2 The School will check evidence of your right to work in the UK in accordance with the Home Office 'Code of Practice on preventing illegal working:
+5.2.2.2 The School will check evidence of your right to work in the UK in accordance with the Home Office 'Code of Practice on preventing illegal working’.

 5.2.3.1 Qualifications: all applicants must also bring to interview original documents which evidence any educational and professional qualifications referred to in their application form and / or which the School requests.